CUTLER-H2020/DataCrawlers/Economic/README.md

 We use Apache Flume to pass the data from local folder to HDFS of Hadoop cluster.
 More information at [HadoopDeployment](../HadoopDeployment/)

+### Schedulling

+Some scripts crawl data from sites that are updated periodically.
+Those scripts require a cron scheduler based on athe necessary acquisition frequency.

 ## R Crawlers